spring-projects/spring-data-gemfire/README.md

 ===================

 The primary goal of the [Spring Data GemFire](http://www.springsource.org/spring-gemfire) project is to make it easier to build highly scalable Spring-powered applications using
-[vFabric GemFire](http://www.vmware.com/products/application-platform/vfabric-gemfire) as a distributed [data management](http://www.springsource.com/products/data-management) platform.
+[Pivotal GemFire](http://www.gopivotal.com/big-data/pivotal-gemfire#details) as a distributed [data management](http://www.springsource.com/products/data-management) platform.

 # Examples